ioccc-src/winner/1990/westley/README.md

 US
 <http://www.westley.org>

 ## To build:

 ```sh
 make all
 ```

 ## To run:

 ```sh
 ./westley number
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for modern systems.
-It had `1s` in places for a short int which was changed to just `1`.
-Since it's instructional to see the differences he has provided an alternate version with the original code.
-See below.
-Thank you Cody for your assistance!

 NOTE: this program will enter an infinite loop if input is not a number > 0.